dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-3-build-your-first-semantic-model.md

 ## Validating configs

-Now we should have code that looks like this, our first complete semantic model!
+Our completed code should look like this, our first semantic model!

 ```orders
 semantic_models: